eidsvold/1Z0-819-notes/README.md

 * The _StringBuilder_ method _delete_ removes characters from **index inclusive to index exclusive**, e.g. ```StringBuilder builder = new StringBuilder("ABCDE").delete(1, 2);``` removes only the ```"B"``` from the builder object.
 * Remember when dividing with integers, the decimal point is always removed (number is floored).
 E.g. if you divide ```-2 by 4``` on a calculator, you get ```-0.5```.
 When working with integers in Java, this results in ```0```.
 * The _String_ _lastIndexOf_ method searches backwards for the substring provided, returning the index of the first character in the substring.
 When providing a second argument, the search will start, backwards, at the index provided.
+* The _String_ _split_ method splits a string around matches of a given regular expression.
+The limit argument (a second argument) controls the number of times the pattern is applied and therefore affects the length of the resulting array.
+If the _limit_ is positive then the pattern will be applied at most _limit_ - 1 times, the array's length will be no greater than _limit_, and the array's last entry will contain all input beyond the last matched delimeter.

 ### 4. Using Operators and Decision Constructs

 * A _**switch** statement_ can only work with the following primitive data types: _byte_, _short_, _char_, and _int_.
 It also works with _enumerated types_, the _String_ class, and a few special classes that wrap certain primitive types: _Character_, _Byte_, _Short_ and _Integer_.
 * The _default_ label in a **switch** statement only matches an argument if all the other labels don't, **regardless of its position**.
 If a case block is returning a value, the switch statement exits when a case matches the argument.
+* The _break_ statement in a loop exits the construct right away, and the _continue_ statement skips to the next iteration of the construct.

 ### 5. Working with Java Arrays

 * The _Arrays.compare_ method returns the value ```0``` if the first and second array are equal and contain the same elements in the same order; a value **less than** ```0``` if the first array is _lexicographically_ less than the second array; and a value **greater than** ```0``` if the first array is _lexicographically_ greater than the second array.
 The method compares two and two elements at an index within the respective arrays.